 Wales v Australia, Rugby World Cup 2023: when is it and how to watch on TV

-Australia’s defeat by Fiji has blown Pool C wide open, but the contest between Wales and Australia will offer some clarity.
+Australia’s defeat by Fiji has blown Pool C wide open, transforming tomorrow’s clash between Wales and the Wallabies into a must-win game for Eddie Jones’s side.

+The former England boss generated controversy with his team announcement on Friday by dropping young fly-half Carter Gordon having previously stated that anyone who knows anything about rugby knows that 10s “need time in the seat”.

+In a typically entertaining press conference, Jones issued multiple apologies for Australia’s run of six losses in his seven matches in charge before promising his side would beat Wales.
+Failure to do so would spell Australia’s first-ever pool stage elimination from the World Cup.

-Wales are four points clear at the top of the Pool and will qualify for the quarter-finals if they win their remaining two games, against Australia and Georgia.
-They can afford not to draw or lose one of the games and could still progress.
+Wales are four points clear at the top of the pool and will qualify for the quarter-finals if they win their remaining two games, against Australia and Georgia.
+They could afford to draw or lose one of the games and still progress.

-The problems for Wales will mount up if Australia beat them with a bonus point and Wales not even pick up a bonus point (for either scoring four tries or losing by less than seven points).
+The problems for Wales will mount up if Australia beat them with a bonus point and Warren Gatland’s side do not pick up a bonus point themselves (for scoring four tries or losing by less than seven points).
 If that happens, then Wales will be reliant on results going their way in the final round of pool games.

 When is it?

 This is the last game of the third weekend of the World Cup.
-Kick off is at 8pm UK time (9pm local time) on Sunday night.
-That’s Sunday 24 September.
+Kick-off is at 8pm UK time (9pm local time) tomorrow night.
+That’s Sunday, September 24.

 How to watch on TV